ravendb/docs/docs/consumer/querying/handling-document-relationships.markdown

 		public string Address { get; set; }
 	}

-So there isn’t a direct reference between the `Order` and the `Customer`.
+As you can see there isn’t a direct reference between the `Order` and the `Customer`.
 Instead, `Order` holds a `DenormalizedCustomer`, which holds the interesting bits from `Customer` that we need to process requests on `Order`.

 Now, what happens when the user's address is changed? we will have to perform an aggregate operation to update all orders this customer has made.
 And what if this is a constantly returning customer?
 This operation can become very demanding.